 SPAAM Seminar Series

 Each seminar will usually host two speakers (unless otherwise stated) with each talk taking around 15-20 minutes with 5-10 minutes of questions afterwards.
-Speakers and committee members will hang around for some time after the talks for coffee and further questions.
+Speakers and committee members will hang around for some time after the talks for social tea/coffee and further questions.
 Please do contact one of the committee if you would like to join and be added to the MS Teams channel.
 Note that these talks may be recorded for later viewing on our Youtube channelLink opens in a new window so do join with audio and video off if you don't wish to feature!

 |Date||Talk 1||Talk 2|